 Right to a Speedy Trial under the California State Constitution

 You just can't win sometimes with these speedy trial motions.
-Then, of course, this whole speedy trial concept in Los Angeles also applies to trials.
+Then, of course, the concept of speedy trials in Los Angeles also applies to trials.
 Sometimes, someone will have their trial.
-It will be ten of ten, meaning that's the last day to do the trial.
+It will be the tenth of ten, meaning that's the last day to participate in the trial.

 The defense will come in ready to go.
-Still, the prosecutor will, for example, request more discovery on the case, ask to continue the case, or bring in some new witnesses, which puts the defense attorney in a difficult position.
+Still, the prosecutor may, for example, request additional discovery on the case, ask to continue the case, or introduce new witnesses, which puts the defense attorney in a difficult position.

 I had a case once in downtown Los Angeles.
 It was a complicated murder case.
-Obviously, all of the marbles are on the line and the case had been pending for over two years and we were ready to start the case.
+Obviously, all the marbles are on the line, and the case had been pending for over two years; we were ready to start the case.

-We were ready to go to trial, and on the day that we were going to be sent into the trial court, the prosecutors came, not just with a few pages of discovery, but with an entire box worth of discovery, and my client was mad because she wanted to get her trial started.
+We were ready to go to trial, and on the day we were scheduled to appear in the trial court, the prosecutors arrived, not just with a few pages of discovery, but with an entire box full of discovery.
+My client was upset because she wanted to start her trial.

-There was a co-defendant in the case as well.
+There was also a co-defendant in the case.
 He wanted to get his trial started.
-So, I just told the judge, listen, I don't care what's in that box.
-We're starting the trial, and if the prosecutor tries to use anything in that box against my client, I'm going to object to it because it's been over two years.
+So, I just told the judge, ' Listen, I don't care what's in that box. ' We're starting the trial, and if the prosecutor attempts to use any evidence from that box against my client, I will object because it has been over two years.

 There's no way they couldn't have gotten this before.
-So, the judge just sent the case on to the next court.
-Once we got in that court, the prosecutor dismissed the case and then just refiled the case.
+The judge has just sent the case to the next court.
+Once we entered the court, the prosecutor dismissed the case and then refiled it.
 They could do that one time, and I ended up having to review the discovery.
-The case went to trial, and it was actually a hung jury, eleven for not guilty and one for guilty, and the prosecutors ended up dismissing that case.
+The case went to trial, and it resulted in a hung jury, with eleven jurors finding the defendant not guilty and one finding them guilty.
+As a result, the prosecutors ended up dismissing the case.

-Of course, I would have looked in the box and seen if there was anything to help my client and obviously have been ready to defend anything that didn't help my client.
-Still, the point illustrates how ridiculous it sometimes gets when these guys are not on the ball and mess around with the discovery, and it really does impact somebody's speedy trial.
+Of course, I would have looked in the box and seen if there was anything to help my client, and I would have been ready to defend anything that didn't help my client.
+Still, the point illustrates how ridiculous it can be when these individuals are not on top of their game and mess around with the discovery, which can significantly impact someone's speedy trial.

 So, you, as the defense attorney, and even you, as a defendant, have to be on top of this stuff—what evidence is available out there?
 Let's get it.
-Either file a motion for the judge to order the prosecutors to give it, or get it from the police and give it over.
+Either file a motion for the judge to order the prosecutors to provide it, or obtain it from the police and submit it.
 Subpoena the information yourself.

-Do whatever it takes in order to get that information so that you're prepared and you don't violate somebody's speedy trial right.
+Do whatever it takes to obtain that information so that you're prepared and don't violate someone's right to a speedy trial.

-So, if you have a speedy trial right issue and these things can crop up in a lot of different ways, obviously, you want to do your research on it.
-If you're looking to hire a lawyer, you want to sit down with a lawyer and go over everything so you can really get a feel for what the speedy trial right means in Los Angeles.
+So, if you have a speedy trial right issue, and these things can crop up in many different ways, obviously, you want to do your research on it.
+If you're looking to hire a lawyer, you want to sit down with one and review everything so you can truly understand what the speedy trial right means in Los Angeles.